Compulsory sterilization: Iceland

-Since 2019, nonconsensual sterilization is forbidden in Iceland unless deemed medically necessary.
+Since 2019, nonconsensual sterilization has been forbidden in Iceland unless deemed medically necessary.
 However, this law only addresses the procedures of tubal ligation and surgical blocking of the fallopian tubes, excluding hysterectomies from the ban.
-Iceland's laws surrounding legalization of sterilization practices also do not address consent of the disabled individuals undergoing these procedures.
+Iceland's laws surrounding the legalization of sterilization practices also do not address the consent of the disabled individuals undergoing these procedures.
 In March 2023, mother Hermina Hreidarsdottir authorized a hysterectomy for her severely cognitively impaired 20-year-old daughter due to her abnormal menstrual cycle.
-Ms. Hreidarsdottir took liberty of this decision for her daughter without consulting her because she believed that this sterilization procedure would improve her daughter's quality of life.
+Ms. Hreidarsdottir took the liberty of making this decision for her daughter without consulting her because she believed that this sterilization procedure would improve her daughter's quality of life.